-Black Swan Care Group now have twenty homes across the East of England spanning Norfolk, Cambridgeshire, Suffolk, Essex and Lincolnshire.
+Black Swan Care Group now has twenty homes across the East of England spanning Norfolk, Cambridgeshire, Suffolk, Essex, and Lincolnshire.

 In the report the Care Quality Commission praised the company, stating that ‘Person-centred care was a cornerstone of the service’.

-Black Swan believe in trying to make the care home environment as close to home as possible, by nurturing each residents individuality and provide experiences tailored to their needs and desires.
+Black Swan believes in trying to make the care home environment as close to home as possible, by nurturing each resident's individuality and provide experiences tailored to their needs and desires.

 They provide bird baths in gardens where residents have expressed an interest in bird-watching, or hold baking classes for service users who enjoy cooking.